Young Black woman teaches small class of elementary students with face masks on

 Related: How to Start Networking: Top Tips and Tricks

-Student teaching during the pandemic, and in general, isn’t always easy, but you can learn a lot from it.
-These tips will help you become a better teacher during and after quarantine.
+Student teaching during the pandemic wasn't easy.
+In general, it isn't always easy, but you can learn a lot from it.
+These tips will help you become a better teacher during the easiest and hardest of times.
 Use them to strengthen your communication and interpersonal skills so you’re the best teacher and colleague you can be when your teaching career begins.

 Like what you’re reading?